kwanwantku/stopwatch/README.md

 >Elapsed time 1.393795 sec

-5. sum 1,000,000,000 Double objects having the same values as in task 4.
+5.sum 1,000,000,000 Double objects having the same values as in task 4.

 >Sum array of Double objects with count=1,000,000,000